openrocket/openrocket/docs/source/dev_guide/building_releasing.rst

 4. **Build the project JAR file** using Gradle (see above).

-5. **Test the JAR file** to ensure that it works correctly and that the new version number is applied to the splash screen and under *Help -> About*.
+5. **Test the JAR file** to ensure that it works correctly and that the new version number is applied to the splash screen and under :menuselection:`Help --> About`.

 6. **Create the packaged installers** using install4j (see above).